 Unfortunately, bank payments can sometimes be blocked for security reasons, and this is beyond our control.
 To help resolve the issue, we suggest trying the following:

-• Try registering or renewing your membership using a computer rather than a mobile phone.
+- Try registering or renewing your membership using a computer rather than a mobile phone.

-• Use a different internet browser – Google Chrome tends to perform best with our system.
+- Use a different internet browser – Google Chrome tends to perform best with our system.

-• If you are using a VPN, consider turning it off, as it may trigger the bank’s security measures.
+- If you are using a VPN, consider turning it off, as it may trigger the bank’s security measures.

-Your membership will be cancelled after two years of non-payment of the membership fees.
-However, after one year of non-payment, some of your membership benefits will be suspended, including access to member-only resources, or the possibility to participate in FIP’s policy committees or advisory/working groups for Member Organisations, among others.
-So, please ensure your payments are done promptly so you can enjoy your full membership benefits!
+For organisational members, membership will be cancelled after two years of non-payment of the membership fees.
+However, after one year of non-payment, some membership benefits will be suspended, including access to member-only resources and the possibility of participating in FIP’s policy committees or working groups for member organisations, among others.

 To apply, visit the FIP ECPG Grants and Opportunities page for full details.